-There isn’t a “typical” patient who sees the nurse midwives at Regional One Health.
+There isn’t a “typical” patient who works with Regional One Health midwifery providers.
 An expectant mother typically chooses to work with a midwife because she wants more involvement in her care.
 Amber Peasley, MSN, CNM, said one of the most important things midwives bring to patients is a comforting presence.

 “Having a midwife is like having your best friend who is also a medical care provider.
 It’s like having your best friend deliver the baby,” said Peasley.